 - Witness the humpback whale migration – between June and November.

 Read more: When is the best time to visit Exmouth?

 The waters of the Lakeside Sanctuary Zone are home to a plethora of sea creatures.
 From small and large reef fish to stingrays, reef sharks, and dugongs.
 There’s also a high chance you’ll spot sea turtles!

-This is a great spot for beginners or advance snorkellers, the current is usually not as challenging as the Turquoise Bay drift snorkel.
-You’ll spend most of your time swimming around the coral bommies just off shore, in calm waters.
+This is a great spot for beginners or advanced snorkellers, the current is usually not as challenging as the Turquoise Bay drift snorkel.
+You’ll spend most of your time swimming around the coral bommies just offshore, in calm waters.

 A bonus is that it’s often much quieter at Lakeside than in Turquoise Bay, making a lazy day on the beach even better.